noctalia-dev/umbriel/docs/user/window-rules.md

 with these settings right away, in the same configure that carries its first size, so its first frame is already the one the rule asks for.
 The rule still owns that state: the window gives it up when a second window arrives.
-When the window's normal rules set no `default_width`, the width it returns to is `layout.scrolling.default_width_fraction`, because the alone width, not the client's own preference, sized the window as it opened.
+When the window's normal rules set no default width, the width it returns to is `layout.scrolling.default_width_fraction`, because the alone width, not the client's own preference, sized the window as it opened.